Our work

 1) Awareness, education and jobs

 Awareness on the importance of biodiversity and nature conservation in order to preserve Maasai Cultural Heritage.
-Education about biogas plants, beekeeping, food gardens, eco tourism, wildlife conservation, financial management and family planning.
+Education about beekeeping, food gardens, eco tourism, wildlife conservation, financial management and family planning.
 Creating jobs inside the Conservancy for rangers, guides, drivers, chefs, beekeepers.

 2) Restoring 'life in harmony with nature'